spatialos/online-services/docs/deployment-pool/README.md

 *Note: these tags are subject to change in future versions*

 The algorithm is as follows:
-1. List all running deployments in a project
+* List all running deployments in a project
-1. Check for deployments with the "ready" tag: These are available for players
+* Check for deployments with the "ready" tag: These are available for players
-1. Check for deployments with the "starting" tag: These are in the process of becoming available.
+* Check for deployments with the "starting" tag: These are in the process of becoming available.
-1. If the number of ready deployments + the number of starting deployments is less than the minimum required then start new deployments to fill the gap.
+* If the number of ready deployments + the number of starting deployments is less than the minimum required then start new deployments to fill the gap.
 These new deployments will have the "starting" tag.
-1. Check the start-up state of deployments with the "starting" tag.
+* Check the start-up state of deployments with the "starting" tag.
 If the state is "healthy" according to the SpatialOS platform then replace the "starting" tag with the "ready" tag.
-1. Check for deployments with the "completed" tag: These deployments have finished their game session and need shutting down.
+* Check for deployments with the "completed" tag: These deployments have finished their game session and need shutting down.
-1. Wait for 10 seconds and repeat from step 1.
+* Wait for 10 seconds and repeat.

 # Caveats